-As one of the nation's leading cancer centers, MD Anderson sees many more patients with penile cancer than the average oncologist.
+As one of the nation's leading cancer centers, MD Anderson sees many more penile cancer patients than the average oncologist.
 This means we have a higher level of experience and expertise, which is crucial to your treatment and recovery.

 Like all surgeries, penile cancer surgery often is more successful when performed by a specialist with a great deal of experience.
 This is particularly true for organ-preserving surgeries, Mohs surgery and plastic surgery reconstruction, which usually are used to treat penile cancer.